 If you want to skip all the reading and get right to booking a camper, you can browse Maui RV rentals here.

-Maui RV Rental Guide
+Maui Campervan Rental Guide

 To see what it’s like renting an RV on Maui, watch our video below.
 It includes picking up the rental camper at Kahului Airport and our first night beach camping at Papalaua Wayside Park.